PhaserEditor2D/phasereditor2d-scripts-core/README.md

 ## Set Flip Action

 An action to set flip the game object.
 It looks into the **Flip Vertical** and **Flip Horizontal** properties.

 This action allows the **Action Target Config** component.

+## Spawn Object Action

+This action creates an instance of the given **Object Prefab** and adds it to the world.
+If the **Spawn In Parent Position** parameter is checked, then it sets the position of the new object to the same position as the script's game object.

+Finally, it executes the children nodes and passes the new object as the first argument.

+This action allows the **Action Target Config** component.